 A university city that draws students from across the globe, Perugia’s energy extends beyond its palazzos and museums to its streets and piazzas, which are dotted with cafés and full of energy.
-An abundance of city parks and gardens, some dating to the middle ages, provide pleasing interruptions of green amongst all the stones.
+An abundance of city parks and gardens, some dating to the Middle Ages, provide pleasing interruptions of green amongst all the stones.
 Although the city had a tumultuous past, with seemingly endless invasions, wars, and strife with neighbors, the arts managed to thrive here; Perugia is one of Italy’s prime art centers, as a stroll through its galleries and churches will soon show.

-Today Perugia is a “must-see” for those visiting Umbria, along with Orvieto, Spoleto, Assisi, and Gubbio.
+Today, Perugia is a “must-see” for those visiting Umbria, along with Orvieto, Spoleto, Assisi, and Gubbio.
 The city comes alive during the fantastic Chocolate Festival every October and the jazz festival in July.

 Gastronomy & Wine

 Black truffles and fragrant Olive Oil are found throughout Umbria and are popular buys in Perugia’s delicatessens.
-Other local specialties include dried pasta, chiuscolo (a tasty soft sausage), Torta al Formaggio, cheese bread, delicious savory made with parmesan, and typically served Easter, although it’s made year-round.
+Other local specialties include dried pasta, chiuscolo (a tasty soft sausage), Torta al Formaggio, cheese bread, a delicious savory made with parmesan, and typically served Easter, although it’s made year-round.
 Another special bread is Torta al Testo, a flatbread eaten initially by peasants and now used for sandwiches.

-You can find excellent Umbrian wines at all Perugia’s cafés and restaurants.
+You can find excellent Umbrian wines at Perugia’s cafés and restaurants.
 The most common are Orvieto Classicos (a light white), Sangiovese-based reds, and Sagrantino di Montefalco’s (warm, weighty reds).

 Highlights